4 Common Down Payment Program Myths Debunked

-There are more than 2,500 homebuyer programs available across the country.
+There are more than 2,000 homebuyer assistance programs available across the country.
 Let’s take a look at how the 3 most common types of programs work.

 You can work with a participating lender to apply and access down payment help or you can directly contact the agency offering the program.